On this page

 - acceptance – understanding, respecting and appreciating each family member’s unique qualities

-- commitment – seeing family wellbeing as a first priority and acting accordingly with commitment and loyalty
+- commitment – seeing family wellbeing as a priority and acting accordingly with commitment and loyalty

 - resilience – being able to tolerate difficulties and adapt to changing situations in positive ways.

-The biggest challenges in family relationships were highlighted as communication breakdown, parenting issues and difficult relationship dynamics.
+The biggest challenges in family relationships are often communication breakdown, parenting issues and difficult relationship dynamics.

 Risk factors in families

-There are many reasons why some individuals are more vulnerable than others to developing behavioural difficulties and mental health issues.
+There are many reasons why some individuals are more vulnerable than others to developing mental health issues.
 Risk factors for children and young people are things that increase the likelihood of mental health issues developing.

 - family conflict, instability or separation